MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

 ### Persistence Layer/Storage layer
 <!-- choose preferred term -->

-Azure Storage automatically provides fault tolerance, with the default setting offering Locally Redundant Storage (LRS) within a datacenter.
+Azure Storage automatically provides fault tolerance, with the default setting offering Locally Redundant Storage (LRS) within a data center.
 Three replicas are persisted.
 If a replica is lost while in use, another is deployed without disruption.

 If you need further resiliency, Zone Redundant Storage places replicas across availability zones.
 This feature incurs added costs.